 Some chemotherapy drugs permanently stop the ovaries from producing eggs.
 If this happens, you can no longer get pregnant and you may have menopausal symptoms.

-Some chemotherapy drug combinations, such as FEC or AC, are less likely to affect your fertility than others, such as CMF.
+Some chemotherapy drug combinations, such AC are less likely to affect your fertility than others, such as CMF.

-Having FEC or AC doesn’t mean treatment definitely won’t affect your ovaries, but the risk is smaller.
+Having AC doesn’t mean treatment definitely won’t affect your ovaries, but the risk is smaller.
 If you are over 40 there is a greater risk of fertility problems with any chemotherapy.

 Researchers are also looking into using hormone treatment to protect the ovaries from chemotherapy.
 This means having injections of hormones called luteinising hormone blockers (LH blockers), for example goserelin (Zoladex), while you're having chemotherapy.